 Finding the Salon Opéra

-When we arrived last time, we wondered around the lingerie and asked a store associate who pointed out a woman with a clipboard.
+When we arrived last time, we wandered around the lingerie section a bit before asking a store associate who pointed out a woman with a clipboard.
 We were about 30 minutes early, and she told us to return in about 20 minutes as they do not normally open the doors until at least 15 minutes before the show.

 If you get lost in the store, the main Information/Welcome desk is located on the ground floor (Floor 0) and any of the store employees should be able to point you in the right direction.

 Our Experience at the Galeries Lafayette Fashion Show

 This is of course a department store fashion show in Paris with models showing off ready-to-buy clothing, and not an haute couture show during fashion week.
 While they try to simulate a real fashion show, the room itself felt a bit like a small business conference room with a small runway and lots of chairs.

 But the dimming of the lights, provided program, spotlights, and upbeat music helps make up for this.
 The room can be a bit warm with so many people seated side by side, so you might want to dress in layers.

 Back in 2013, it was clearly written that photography and videotaping was prohibited (although blatantly ignored by many); however, I saw no such rules during our 2015 visit.
 Videos are still prohibited, but photography is now allowed and most people were discreetly taking photos on their phones during the show.

 Just don’t bring an iPad and obstruct the views of others behind you as one man did during my 2013 experience when were sitting in the second row!